-We have entered into employment agreements or offer letters with each of our named executive officers.
-In addition, we adopted an executive severance plan in connection with the business combination, or the Executive Severance Plan, which provides for certain payments and benefits in the event of a termination of employment, including an involuntary termination of employment in connection with a change in control of the Company.
-All of the named executive officers other than Mr. Karbe and Mr. Appelbaum participate in the Executive Severance Plan and the terms of the Executive Severance Plan replace the severance provisions in such named executive officers' offer letters, if any.
+We have entered into offer letters with each of our named executive officers.
+In addition, we adopted an executive severance plan, or the Executive Severance Plan, which provides for certain payments and benefits in the event of a termination of employment, including an involuntary termination of employment in connection with a change in control of the Company.
+All of the named executive officers other than Mr. Karbe participate in the Executive Severance Plan and the terms of the Executive Severance Plan replaced the severance provisions in such named executive officers' offer letters, if any.